heikowesterburg/heikowesterburg.github.io/content/authors/admin/_index.md

 As a speaker, I convince with evidence-oriented and practice-relevant workshop concepts, most recently on the topics of "Stress and pressure to perform during studies" for the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) and "Queer Mental Health" for the Autonomous Queer Office (Autonomes Querreferat) of the University of Cologne.

-In my various fields of activity, it is essential for me to work together in an appreciative, agile and equal manner while maintaining a high level of precision and topicality.
+In these various fields of activity, it is essential for me to work together in an appreciative, agile and equal manner while maintaining a high level of precision and topicality.
 {style="text-align: justify;"}